FAQs About Becoming a Surrogate During the COVID-19 Epidemic

 You are the only one who can answer this question for yourself.
 We know it takes a lot of commitment to become a surrogate mother.
 On average, the surrogacy process takes nearly 18 months to complete.
 Moreover, there’s a lot to be done before you reach the embryo transfer stage.
 So, now may be the best time to start a process that will stretch into the upcoming year.
 We understand that some people, who are willing to become a surrogate, would like to wait for the Coronavirus/ COVID-19 pandemic to subside before beginning the process, which is also fine.

 The decision to become a surrogate is yours and yours alone.
 So, we are going to support you no matter the choice you make.
 To find out whether surrogacy may be the right fit for you, please fill our online form.
-Afterward, you will find out within 72 hours, whether you meet the requirements of a surrogate mother and qualify.
+Afterward, you will find out instantly, whether you meet the requirements of a surrogate mother and qualify.

 Can I get a match with the Intended Parents during the Coronavirus/ COVID-19 outbreak?